gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 ### Overview

-Installing TensorFlow is the first step towards utilizing its powerful machine learning capabilities.
+Installing TensorFlow is the first step towards utilizing its powerful machine-learning capabilities.
 This provides a comprehensive guide to installing TensorFlow on your system, ensuring you have the necessary environment to begin building and running TensorFlow applications.

 ```
 # Requires the latest pip